CodingNomads/mentor-docs/docs/05_tools.md

 # Tools for CodingNomads Mentors

 This page contains a collection of quick how-to guides for using the necessary tools to be an effective CodingNomads Mentor.
-It starts of with a list of the absolutely essential tools, then describes different tools and how to use them in more detail.
+It starts of with a list of the absolutely essential tools, then describes how to use them in more detail.

 [TOC]